 Treating Eastern filbert blight is difficult and expensive, and only meets with limited success.
 The disease leaves small, football-shaped stromata on the tree’s twigs and branches, and the little cankers may not appear until a year or two after infection.
 By the time they are obvious enough that you can prune them out, the disease has already spread to other parts of the tree.
 This, combined with the fact that there is currently no fungicide to help with Eastern filbert blight management, means that most trees die in three to five years.

-The disease may exist three feet or more further up the branch, so you should prune away infected twigs and branches well beyond the evidence of disease.
+The disease may exist 3 feet (1 m.) or more further up the branch, so you should prune away infected twigs and branches well beyond the evidence of disease.
 Remove all infected material in this way, making sure to disinfect your pruning tools with 10 percent bleach solution or household disinfectant each time you move to another part of the tree.